 Not only does lighting off fireworks cause a lot of air pollution, but they even hurt the environment when they go unused.
 According to the EPA, the U.S. generates “tons of waste energetics in the form of commercial and consumer fireworks that are unused, damaged, fail to function, or some other reason that causes them to become a waste.”

 What About Sparklers?

 Sparklers—aka hand-held fireworks—are definitely smaller than typical firework displays you see.
 But, they still aren’t good for the planet.
-According to Recycle Nation, sparklers involve an iron rod, an oxidizer to produce the color, a fuel that keeps the sparkler burning, and a binder to hold everything together.
+Sparklers involve an iron rod, an oxidizer to produce the color, a fuel that keeps the sparkler burning, and a binder to hold everything together.

 While sparklers are easy to set off, they’re not easy to recycle.
 In fact, you can’t recycle them at all.
 They also emit a lot of the same toxins and pollutants that fireworks set off.
 So while they’re fun and part of many people’s 4th of July festivities, it’s better to find new traditions instead.

 There are some firework options that cause less harm to the environment than their traditional counterparts.
 According to an article by Environmental Science and Technology, more eco-conscious alternatives include options with smokeless charges and sulfur-free propellants.